“I worry about being in therapy. I worry about not being in therapy”+

 That day I may as well have pulled a full two-litre cask out of my bag and downed it to make my statement.
 Back off.

-This woman was tiny and gentle and peaceful.
+This woman was tiny, gentle, and peaceful.
 I was a 5’8″ amazon who was on a high dose of antidepressants that were being threatened.
 I was highly caffeinated and someone who would do anything to avoid change.

 To Silky’s credit, she stayed in that seat.
 And now — a couple of years later, I will admit under my breath that she DID explain her conclusions logically and reasonably.